Andy-J-marshall/stanningley-bowls/README.md

 - Add/remove teams if there are more/fewer teams than Stanningley in `teamStats` component
 - Add/remove teams if there are more/fewer teams than Stanningley in `teamInfo` component
 - Add/remove teams if there are more/fewer teams than Stanningley in `teamTabs` component

+Team Records:
+- gamesPerMatch for Monday and Wednesday are set to 6 and 8 for everything else.
+Is this still correct?